WHAT IS ARIEL COLLEGE OF THE BIBLE AND MESSIANIC JEWISH STUDIES?

 Click the arrows to the left of each of the eight headings below (A-H) for the listings of the courses under each discipline.

-- Personal Foundations: Spiritual, Physical, Mental, Emotional, Financial, Relational, and Vocational Health (1 Credit) (FND 102)
+- Personal Foundations: Spiritual, Physical, Mental, Emotional, Financial, Relational, Marital, Social, and Vocational Health (1 Credit) (FND 102)*

-- Interpretive Foundations: Methodical Bible Study, Introduction to Hermeneutics and Dispensationalism (FND 103)
+- Interpretive Foundations: Introduction to Hermeneutics and Bible Study Methods (FND 104)*

 - Bachelors and Masters Graduation Capstone – Paper/Presentation (0 Credits) (FND 105)